 - Formal appeals are handled through designated Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO).
 To get the phone number for your BFCC-QIO, visit www.Medicare.gov/contacts, or call 1-800-MEDICARE.

 - What is it and what can I expect?

 - What should I watch out for?

-- Will we get home care and will a nurse or therapist come to our home to work with my relative?
+- Will we get home care, and will a nurse or therapist come to our home to work with my friend or family member?
 Who pays for this service?

 - How do I get advice about care, danger signs, a phone number for someone to talk to, and follow-up medical appointments?

 - Have I been given information either verbally or in writing that I understand and can refer to?